It is one of the most common question about indexing: is it better to create one index for each column or a single index for all columns of a

 No matter how you twist and turn the index definition, the entries are always arranged along a chain.
 At one end, you have the small entries and at the other end the big ones.
 An index can therefore only support one range condition as an access predicate.
 Supporting two independent range conditions requires a second axis, for example like a chessboard.
 The query above would then match all entries from one corner of the chessboard, but an index is not like a chessboard—it is like a chain.
 There is no corner.

 You can of course accept the filter predicate and use a multi-column index nevertheless.
 That is the best solution in many cases anyway.
 The index definition should then mention the more selective column first so it can be used with an access predicate.
-That might be the origin of the “most selective first” myth but this rule only holds true if you cannot avoid a filter predicate.
+That might be the origin of the “” myth but this rule only holds true if you cannot avoid a filter predicate.

 The other option is to use two separate indexes, one for each column.
 Then the database must scan both indexes first and then combine the results.
 The duplicate index lookup alone already involves more effort because the database has to traverse two index trees.
 Additionally, the database needs a lot of memory and CPU time to combine the intermediate results.

 Databases use two methods to combine indexes.
 Firstly there is the index join.
 Chapter 4“The Join Operation” explains the related algorithms in detail.
 The second approach makes use of functionality from the data warehouse world.